BlueSocial/Blue_Social_Web3/README.md

 Welcome to the Blue Social Web3 Public repository!
 This project aims to incorporate Web3 functionalities into the existing Blue Social iOS Web2 app, allowing users to earn rewards through real-life social interactions using the innovative Proof-of-Interaction (POI) protocol.
 Our platform fosters meaningful connections and engagement through a Socialize-to-Earn model.

 - The Swift BLE code is hidden due to IP of Follow-Mee, inc. and shareholders.
 (Pre-Built)
-- Most of the Native iOS app was built previously before Buildathon.
+- Most of the Native iOS app was built previously before Buildathon in SWIFT.
-- We removed a lot of features and created an MVP Web3 version that is built on Base using React Native hooks.
+- We removed a lot of features and created an MVP Web3 version that is built on Base for buildathon using React Native components.
-- We set up a PHP backend to talk to Thirdweb Engine.
+- We set up a PHP backend to talk to Thirdweb Engine during Base buildathon.
-- The POI protocol will be public early 2025 to allow developers and builders to build apps on top of it.
+- We wrote smart contracts for the Exchange Contact & Proof-of-Interaction during BASE buildathon.
+- We show users wallet balance in app of BLUE Sepolia Tokens.

 [Official Website](https://web3.blue.social/)